Martin Allikvee

 Martin Allikvee (born 21 March 1995) is an Estonian swimmer.
-He is a one-time Olympian, a multiple-time Estonian record holder in the men's breaststroke.
+He is a two-times Olympian, a multiple-time Estonian record holder in the men's breaststroke.
 He competed in the men's 200 metre breaststroke event at the 2016 Summer Olympics.
 He is 18-time long course and 25-time short course Estonian swimming champion.
 He has broken 9 Estonian records in swimming.

 Announced the end of his sports career in 2021.

 60 times Estonian champion, 17 Estonian records.